-- 3.1.1 While negotiated Policies relating to the Sturgeon Valley Special Study Area (SVSSA) shall take precedence over the EMRB Growth Plan Policy Tiers and density targets, all other Growth Plan policies will continue to apply. - 3.1.2 Area Structure Plan(s), led by the jurisdictional municipality, for Areas A and B require consideration of the following: - a) Density of development in Areas A and B shall achieve an overall minimum of 35 du/nrha.
-This is comprised of minimum densities of 35 du/nrha in Areas A and B2, 20 du/nrha in Area B1, and up to 125 du/nrha around a proposed transit centre (see policy 3.1.2).
-Planned developments will vary in density but will be managed to ensure that overall area minimums are maintained or surpassed. - b) Within the overall density target above, development will demonstrate a gradient / transitioned approach.
-This ensures that: - the character and built form of the established Sturgeon Valley community (Area C) is protected, such that higher densities shall be applied progressively between that community and the urban areas of Edmonton and St. Albert (Areas E and F); and - higher densities are available to provide fiscal support for required infrastructure investments. - c) The future extension of 127 Street will be in general accordance with the outcomes of the Edmonton Metropolitan Region Board's Integrated Regional Transportation Master Plan.
-The future corridor for the extension of 127 Street will be further refined and protected through Area Structure Planning. - d) A variety of non-residential developments will be incorporated within the planning areas to provide diverse employment opportunities. - e) Community amenities will be positioned within a hierarchy of mixed-use centres.
-Development of mixed-use areas will be consistent with other policies contained within the EMRB Growth Plan. - f) Greenspace and protection of natural areas will be incorporated to contribute to an open and connected environment that can be actively used by residents of the community and also may assist with the transitional gradient. - g) Sustainable and innovative design techniques will be promoted that enhance the environment and seek to minimize required capital and operating infrastructure costs. - 3.1.3 A transit centre (a location where multiple transportation modes, excluding light rail transit, can stop simultaneously to allow transfers between routes) will be located in Area B that could enable development densities between 42 du/ha and 125 du/ha.
+- 3.1.1 While negotiated Policies relating to the Sturgeon Valley Special Study Area (SVSSA) shall take precedence over the EMRB Growth Plan Policy Tiers and density targets, all other Growth Plan policies will continue to apply. - 3.1.2 Area Structure Plan(s), led by the jurisdictional municipality, for Areas A and B require consideration of the following: - a.
+Density of development in Areas A and B shall achieve an overall minimum of 35 du/nrha.
+This is comprised of minimum densities of 35 du/nrha in Areas A and B2, 20 du/nrha in Area B1, and up to 125 du/nrha around a proposed transit centre (see policy 3.1.3).
+Planned developments will vary in density but will be managed to ensure that overall area minimums are maintained or surpassed. - Within the overall density target above, development will demonstrate a gradient / transitioned approach.
+This ensures that: - the character and built form of the established Sturgeon Valley community (Area C) is protected, such that higher densities shall be applied progressively between that community and the urban areas of Edmonton and St. Albert (Areas E and F); and

+- ii. higher densities are available to provide fiscal support for required infrastructure investments. - c.
+The future extension of 127 Street will be in general accordance with the outcomes of the Edmonton Metropolitan Region Board's Integrated Regional Transportation Master Plan.
+The future corridor for the extension of 127 Street will be further refined and protected as determined by Area Structure Planning across the entire planning area with input from Edmonton, St. Albert and Sturgeon County. - d.
+A variety of non-residential developments will be incorporated within the planning areas to provide diverse employment opportunities. - e.
+Community amenities will be positioned within a hierarchy of mixed-use centres.
+Development of mixed-use areas will be consistent with other policies contained within the EMRB Growth Plan. - f.
+Greenspace and protection of natural areas will be incorporated to contribute to an open and connected environment that can be actively used by residents of the community and also may assist with the transitional gradient.

+- g.
+Sustainable and innovative design techniques will be promoted that enhance the environment and seek to minimize required capital and operating infrastructure costs. - h.
+Inclusion of a comprehensive Fiscal Impact Assessment that illustrates the full, life-cycle development costs. - i.
+Collaboration with neighbouring planning partners on issues of common interest. - 3.1.3 A transit centre (a location where multiple transportation modes, excluding light rail transit, can stop simultaneously to allow transfers between routes) will be located in Area B that could enable development densities between 42 du/nrha and 125 du/nrha.
 The increased densities in proximity to the transit centre provide the opportunity for the development of a mixture of residential and non-residential uses.

+OBJECTIVE 3.2

-Objective 3.2: Complete Area C in a manner consistent with the existing community and maintain Area D for ongoing agricultural use.
+Complete Area C in a manner consistent with the existing community and maintain Area D for ongoing agricultural use.